 FactorGuide accepts only second-order summary statistics — covariance, precision, correlation matrices, or edge lists.
 No raw observations.
 Matrices are zeroed after IC computation.
 The service cannot reconstruct your data.

 Connect via MCP for native AI agent integration, or HTTP REST for anything that can POST JSON.
-Pay with USDC on Base via x402 or MPP.
+Paid tiers use USDC via x402 or MPP.

 Native integration for Claude, GPT, Gemini, and any MCP-compatible agent.
 The agent discovers tools automatically via the MCP endpoint.
 Listed on the Official MCP Registry.